CHEESECAKE MOUSSE TART with BALSAMIC BLUEBERRIES

 I love this dessert when I'm craving cheesecake, but I don't want the heaviness i.e., anytime it's over 85 degrees, Fahrenheit.
 Since this cheesecake is essentially a "mousse" it's not great in the heat- don't bring it to a summer patio party and stick it on a table in the sun.
 This princess needs to stay chilled until serving.
 Which truly, is no big thing at all.

-The spongey-fluff texture of the tart is slightly fragile, so cut slowly.
+The spongey-fluff texture of the tart is slightly fragile, remove from the fridge and let it sit for 10 minutes before cutting, and do so slowly.

 Notes: